-This document specifies dimensional and minimum quality requirements (in respect of visual, pattern and wire faults) for wired patterned glass, as defined in ISO 16293-1, for use in building.
+This document specifies dimensional and minimum quality requirements (in respect of visual and pattern faults) for patterned glass, as defined in ISO 16293-1, for use in building.

-This document applies only to wired patterned glass supplied in rectangular panes, in stock sizes and in final cut sizes.
+This document applies only to patterned glass supplied in rectangular panes, in stock sizes and in final cut sizes.